Skip to main content

 This will:

-We are opening this Request for Information (RFI) to gauge interest in the proposal and understand what would make afforesting Crown-owned land an attractive and viable opportunity.
+We opened this Request for Information (RFI) to gauge interest in the proposal and understand what would make afforesting Crown-owned land an attractive and viable opportunity.

 Overview: Partnering to plant trees on Crown-owned land [PDF, 609 KB]